 Above all a title must strengthen the existing collection and fill gaps.
 But when evaluating a book or journal also other factors are considered such as reputation of the author, academic affiliation, publisher, editorial board, sponsorship, lasting value, and inclusion in bibliographies.
-The Library sometimes buys non-scientific materials when considered important as a source or object for research.
+The UBL sometimes buys non-scientific materials when considered important as a source or object for research.

 When considering online resources not only the content of a database is evaluated, but also the interface.
 A database must me accessible, easy to use and preferably offer options as storage and export to citation managers.
 License terms are also crucial, for example, possibilities to download and print (Digital Rights Management), access to books and journals after termination of a subscription (perpetual access), and agreements on price increases.